Grandjean House: Grandjean family

 The property was home to 46 residents at the 1885 census.
 Karen Caroline Granjean, who now owned the building, resided on the second floor with her 34-year-old relative Hendrikgine Toxværd and one maid.
 Adolph Zacarias Cohn, a master shoemaker, resided on the ground floor and first floor with his wife Pauline Cohn, their three daughters (aged zero to four) and one maid.
 Peter Christian Adolph Jensen, a retailer, resided on the ground floor and second floor with his wife Augusta Loise Jensen.
-Lars Rote Haugsted, a pastry chef, resided on the ground floor and the fourth floor with his wife Anna Chatrine Haugsted, their four-year-old daughter Albert Luis Haugsted, his grandmother Anna Chatrine Haugsted, his sister Anna Dorthea Haugsted, a male servant, a female cook, a nanny and thre maids.
-Harald Hirschsprung, a medical doctor, resided on the first floor with his wife Mariane Hirschsprung, their three daughters (aged 16 to 21), a female cook and a maid. two sisters and one maid.
+Lars Rote Haugsted, a pastry chef, resided on the ground floor and the fourth floor with his wife Anna Chatrine Haugsted, their four-year-old daughter Albert Luis Haugsted, his grandmother Anna Chatrine Haugsted, his sister Anna Dorthea Haugsted, a male servant, a female cook, a nanny and three maids.
+Harald Hirschsprung, a medical doctor, resided on the first floor with his wife Mariane Hirschsprung, their three daughters (aged 16 to 21), a female cook and a maid, two sisters and one maid.
 Caroline Amalie Hasset, a widow, resided on the second floor with her daughter Agnete Hasset, a female cook and a maid.
-Georg Bestle, a wine merchant, resided on the thid floor with his wife Caroline Sophie Bestle and the female teacher Karoline Kok.
-Andreas Conrad Putscher Linde. a high-ranking civil servant in the Ministry of Education, resided on the same floor with his wife Johanne Amalie Linde, their 34-year-old daughter Gabriele Amalie Linde, a female cook and a maid.
+Georg Bestle, a wine merchant, resided on the third floor with his wife Caroline Sophie Bestle and the female teacher Karoline Kok.
+Andreas Conrad Putscher Linde, a high-ranking civil servant in the Ministry of Education, resided on the same floor with his wife Johanne Amalie Linde, their 34-year-old daughter Gabriele Amalie Linde, a female cook and a maid.

 The property was later owned by Harald and Axel Grandjean.
 Café Grandjean was replaced by a restaurant in around 1900.
 It is now called Restaurant Els.